 How the math works: One point costs 1 percent of your mortgage amount, or $1,000 for every $100,000.
 So one point on a $400,000 mortgage would cost $4,000.
 By making a single, one-time payment at the closing table, qualified applicants can permanently reduce their monthly payments every month, Sklar explains.

-Here’s an example of buying points that would lower the rate by .25 percent.
+Buying a point typically lowers the interest rate on your mortgage by up to 0.25 percent.
 If you have a rate of 3 percent and are willing to pay one point, you would lower the rate on a 30-year mortgage to 2.75 percent for the life of the loan, cutting your payments each month from $1,686 to $1,633, a savings of $53 dollars each month.

 Does paying for points make sense?

 To determine if it's worthwhile to pay for points, consider how long it takes to break even, and how much is being saved over life of the loan after that point, Sklar says.

 “In this case, $4,000 in costs divided by $53 in monthly benefit tells us that this buydown pays for itself roughly in the first six and a half years for a 30-year loan.
 In the remaining 23 years, the homeowner would recoup over $15,000 in interest charges,” he says.

 “It is up to the homeowners to decide what makes sense for them.
 Especially in New York City, where the average length of time that a buyer keeps a mortgage is about seven years, this can definitely change the equation.”
 Sklar says.